barrydobson/hugo_blog/blog/content/post/react-router-nginx.md

 date = 2019-03-20T12:00:58Z
-description = "This is a quick note on configuring Nginx to correctly proxy requests when using React router." draft = false cover = "/img/cog-wheels-2125183_1920.jpg" slug = "configure-spa-docker" tags = ["Docker", "React", "CI"] title = "Configuring a Single Page Application in a Container"
+description = "This is a quick note on configuring Nginx to correctly proxy requests when using React router." draft = false cover = "/img/jens-johnsson-415903-unsplash.jpg" slug = "react-router-nginx" tags = ["Docker", "React", "Nginx"] title = "Configuring Nginx for React Router"
 +++

 This is a quick note on configuring Nginx to correctly proxy requests when using React router.